The Trinity Beast Infrastructure — CloudWatch Dashboard & Alarm Notifications

 VPC Flow Logs — Rejected Traffic (Trinity VPC)Log query

-Two dedicated cost dashboards provide financial visibility into the Trinity Beast Infrastructure spend.
+One dedicated cost dashboard provides financial visibility into the Trinity Beast Infrastructure spend.

 5. CloudWatch Alarms